project-forth-works/project-forth-works/Algorithms/PiliPlop/readme.md

 ## The idea

-When you have multiple processes that need to start at one point.
-Finishes at another point, in the same time frame, you need something like PiliPlop.
+When a number of different processes are to start at the same time and also be terminated at the same time, you need something like PiliPlop.
 It uses a Bresenham like algorithm.
 Original idea [Albert Nijhof](https://home.hccnet.nl/anij/ec/ec207a.html).
 Examples are:

   - A plotter